ricaranes/TrainerBot-Portable_PersonalTrainer/README.md

 "r" or "R" to restart the repetition count
 Trainer Bot uses the detected body landmarks to analyze the execution of exercises in real-time and provide immediate feedback to the user.
 The feedback is given through text displayed on the video and audio feedback, utilizing the Text-to-Speech (TTS) module of the operating system.

 The application also features a repetition counting functionality, where it monitors the movement of knees and wrists to determine a complete repetition.
 For each well-executed repetition, Trainer Bot increments the count of successful repetitions.
+It is really as rigorous as it seems!

 ## What it looks like
 ## Initial Page